 The accident backed up traffic for miles.
 The cop in pursuit hit his siren and started reversing down the shoulder to warn other vehicles but they were already coming to a stop as fast as he could back past them.
 I was watching my blood pool in the broken wing mirror and feeling the inertia spreading outwards from the crumpled saloon like shock waves, slowing everything down, bringing it all into focus.

-I remember the oxygen mask being put over my lace and then everything started to feel smooth and all right.
+I remember the oxygen mask being put over my face and then everything started to feel smooth and all right.
 The firemen used the big pneumatic cutters to open the roof and slide me out.
 The paramedics cut away my clothes and then I was naked in the white sheets, bare and bleeding, and the ambulance was travelling as fast as I had been when I lost my grip on the steering.

 When they wheeled me into the hospital I had a split liver and head trauma and a broken right shoulder, arm, elbow and right ankle.
 I was conscious going into the theatre.
 I knew I was going to be okay because the worst was over: I was in the clear.